 Field to Fork

-Field to Fork is a collection of ACC initiatives dedicated to strengthening the local food chain through education, research, and outreach.
+Field to Fork is a collection of Assiniboine Community College initiatives dedicated to strengthening the local food chain through education, research, and outreach.
 We work passionately to increase food security, and that helps build stronger communities.

 Faculty and their students in the college's Horticultural Production and Food Sustainability programs investigate energy use and productivity inside different types of greenhouse models, use fertilizers to extend the shelf life of onions, and determine best practices in composting and compost use in various food production systems.

 Their findings are published and presented at workshops and seminars, providing valuable information and guidelines for other growers.
 These will soon be extended to include northern Manitoba communities where there are more limitations on the growing season.
 This information helps to strengthen food security, allowing farmers and gardeners to have more control over the crops they grow and better understand environmental variables and the effects they have on crop production.

 Potatoes are big business in Manitoba; according to a 2014 report by Statistics Canada, the province has the second highest land coverage of the crop next to Prince Edward Island.
 In recent years, Manitoba potato growers have turned their attention to sweet potatoes, which have high nutritional value and growing consumer demand.
 While the sweet potato is only distantly related to a regular russet potato, there are similarities between the two including their benefits in crop rotation and the production practices used.

 Dr. Sajjad Rao is leading a multi-year project that will examine varieties of sweet potatoes to grow on the Prairies.
 Currently, there are ten kinds being studied inside Assiniboine’s sustainable greenhouse.
 By 2016 he hopes to be partnering with a local farmer, growing the crop on their farm.